MetroidIsPrettyCool/towcable-main/README.md

 "%"                               -  Indicates a constant.
 ONLY THIS CAN BE USED PRE-BEGIN (excepting IF statements). e.x.
 SIZE %6 SET %0 %8 %g %0 %0 %5

-"&"                               -  Means all cells.
+"&"                               -  Means all cells, or means the loop is infinte.

 "!"                               -  Starts and ends comments.